 I’m remarried now.
 My husband has loved me since I was 16.
 I was the one who wouldn’t commit to him.
 He came to my first wedding and my dad said to him on my wedding day “It should have been you, I’m really sorry”.
+(Can you imagine?!)
 Remember when I said it got worse before it got better?
 The guy I began dating over a year after my finalized divorce was extra cruel.
-I got really scared and called dad.
+I got really scared and called Dad.
 My dad knew Brian (my current husband) lived nearby and reached out to him.
 He gave Brian strict instructions to watch over me until I felt safe again.
 Brian and I had always stayed in touch and were always good friends.
 By this time, I realized he was the most solid and loving partner I could ever want.

 From there, our true love story began.
 Don’t get me wrong.
 I still had hang-ups and personal work to do.
 I judged him and pushed him away at times.
 My therapist told me that I was unkind and that my agnostic husband was Godlier than I was.
 Because I was judgmental and he was unconditionally loving and accepting.
 My mom pointed out my hang-ups about money.
 I was getting all this feedback from people that I was still stuck in judgment and it was blocking me from the thing I said I wanted.
 I finally listened and something flipped in my heart.
 And my marriage was born.

-A lot of times, people think of therapy as only dealing with the mind or thinking that medicine is just dealing with the body.
+A lot of times, people think of divorce therapy as only dealing with the mind or thinking that medicine is just dealing with the body.
 But we know from science that the mind and body are intrinsically linked.
 There’s this interplay between what we believe, how we think, what we say, the words we use and how our bodies respond down to a cellular level.
-And in my experience as a therapist and coach, I’ve seen that so much of our physical ailments are really related to our thoughts and attitudes and our well-being and vice versa.
+And in my experience as a therapist and divorce coach, I’ve seen that so much of our physical ailments are really related to our thoughts and attitudes and our well-being and vice versa.
 So I think that you can’t really approach medicine or mental health without the other and be truly effective.

 In that vein, I’m a huge proponent of yoga as a healing tool.
 During my personal healing journey, I was introduced to a particular style called Raja yoga.
 It was a 90-minute heated class, but it was not power yoga; it was about disengagement rather than engagement.
 It was about melting the body and learning how to let go.
 It beckoned me to become really flexible and open.